At Treehouse Village, our commitment to the planet goes far beyond building energy efficiency into our homes.

 Environmentally Friendly Practices

-- Solar panels on the rooftops of all buildings, generating a large percentage of our electrical needs — with the goal to ultimately reach net zero
+- Solar panels on the rooftops of all buildings, generating a large percentage of our electrical needs (estimated 93% in 2025) — with the goal to ultimately reach net zero

-- An EV-powered car share program, with 11 EV chargers on site
+- An EV-powered car share program plus 5 personally-owned EVs, with 11 Level-2 EV chargers on site

 - Ample bike parking and storage, as well as tools and support for repairs